Correlation in formation of $^{8}$Be nuclei and $\alpha$-particles in fragmentation of relativistic nuclei: Summary

-New possibilities are contained in existing layers exposed to 800-950 $A$ MeV $^{84}$Kr nuclei (SIS synchrotron, GSI, early 90s) that were already used for the reaction multiplicity survey \cite{22}.
+New opportunities are contained in existing layers exposed to 800-950 $A$ MeV $^{84}$Kr nuclei (SIS synchrotron, GSI, early 90s) which were already used for the reaction multiplicity survey \cite{KrasnovCzech:1996}.
 To limit the uncertainty associated with the deceleration of the beam nuclei, the analysis was performed on a small NTE section.
 In principle, the decrease in energy can be calculated and taken into account in the calculation of the invariant masses.
 Thus, the covered energy range and the viewed NTE area can be radically extended.
-This development is in the near future.
-Note that the reconstruction of $^8$Be and the Hoyle state in the presented approach was successfully performed in the 400 MeV/nucleon $^{12}$C case \cite{6}.
+This research is promising in the near future.
+It is important that reconstruction of $^{8}$Be and the Hoyle state in the presented approach has been successfully performed in the 400 MeV/nucleon $^{12}$C case \cite{ArtemRM:2018}.